Squid-Eevee/darhud-tf2c-legacy/README.md

-Port of [DarSitam's Team Fortress 2 HUD](https://github.com/DarSitam/darhud) for Team Fortress 2 Classic.
+Port of [DarSitam's Team Fortress 2 HUD](https://github.com/DarSitam/darhud) for the previous version of Team Fortress 2 Classic.
+This has been archived and will no longer be updated.

 [Gamebanana page](https://gamebanana.com/mods/470542)